Diana Marigold Trafford1

 Captain Sir John Lionel Armytage, 8th Bt. was born on 23 November 1901.1 He was the son of Brig.-Gen. Sir George Ayscough Armytage, 7th Bt. and Aimée Milborne-Swinnerton-Pilkington.1 He married, firstly, Evelyn Mary Jessamine Fox, daughter of Edward Herbert Fox and Alice Marion Arbuthnot, on 7 June 1927.1 He and Evelyn Mary Jessamine Fox were divorced in 1946.2 He married, secondly, Maria Margarete Tenhaeff, daughter of Paul Hugo Tenhaeff, on 8 November 1949.1 He died on 21 June 1983 at age 81.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He gained the rank of Captain in the service of the King's Royal Rifle Corps.1 He succeeded to the title of 8th Baronet Armytage, of Kirklees [in Hartshead], co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He gained the rank of Captain in the King's Royal Rifle Corps.1 He succeeded as the 8th Baronet Armytage, of Kirklees [in Hartshead], co.
 York [G.B., 1738] on 15 August 1953.1

 Children of Captain Sir John Lionel Armytage, 8th Bt. and Evelyn Mary Jessamine Fox